aletheon/eleutherios-website/README.md

 # Eleutherios

-Eleutherios (https://eleutherios.org.nz) is a self-sustainable, human community living on earth.
+Eleutherios (https://eleutherios.org.nz) is a platform that provides human beings with the tools to create a self-sustainable, human community on earth.

 It does this by operating as a two-way communications network to enable service providers (people or business) to cooperate or serve one another online.

 ![1b](./src/assets/1b.png)